lizsuter/MarineAnimalDisease/PullingSRAdata.md

   * Based on the Biosample and SRA, you may decide whether or not this is a useful dataset for our hypothesis.
 If it is, then you can move on to the next steps.

-## Getting SRA Data- local Conda installation
+## Getting SRA Data on a Local Conda Installation

 - This is written for Conda environment
 	- You can also use these tools without having Conda, by installing through Unix (Instructions [here](https://ncbi.github.io/sra-tools/install_config.html)) and also some tips [here](https://reneshbedre.github.io/blog/fqutil.html) and [here](https://bioinformaticsworkbook.org/dataAcquisition/fileTransfer/sra.html).